sudoblockio/icon-stats/README.md

 Service can be run in the following ways:

 1. Independently from this repo with docker compose:

+> Note: This is untested and likely needs some work.
+Production runs on k8s so this is
+> not a priority at the moment.
+Should work with a little bit of love on the compose.

 ```bash
 docker-compose -f docker-compose.db.yml -f docker-compose.yml up -d
 # Or alternatively